VCCBeginnerCoding/katacoda-scenarios/PythonWeek1/step1.md

 # Basics
 ![Variables](./assets/variables.png)

 You can store any value in a variable, then use it or change its value later on in the program.
 Click on the code snippets below and they will run automatically in the terminal (bottom right).
+You can also type it yourself and then press <kbd>ENTER</kbd> to execute it.

 `myCardPin = 1234`{{execute}}
 `a = 2`{{execute}}